 Analyzing Current Dashboard

-To get started, I analyze current dashboard features to have a solid understanding of how our student utilize it for daily usage.
+I analyze current dashboard features to have a solid understanding of how our student utilize it for daily usage and identify pain points

 The current dashboard layout contains excessive information, making it feel overwhelming that can increase user cognitive load and reduce their focus.